Market overview: Financial markets focus on US elections

 100 = 01.01.2024

 The graphic shows the indexed average performance of listed Swiss real estate funds over the past 12 months.
-Price performance over the period shown was extremely volatile.
-However, real estate funds have made continual gains over the past three months.
+Price performance over the period shown was extremely volatile, but has trended upwards.
+Swiss real estate funds stagnated at a high level last month.

 Source: SIX